 How P2P lending works

-You can then decide whether to submit the application or not.
+You can then decide whether to apply or not.

 Why consolidate with a P2P lender?